utsav-afk/registering-end-devices/README.md

 4.Manually (for custom or unsupported devices)
 Fill in the required fields:

-5.Join EUI and DevEUI – provided by your device manufacturer or generated manually.
+5.Join EUI(App EUI) and DevEUI – provided by your device manufacturer or generated manually.

 6.App Key – used for secure OTAA join.
 Keep this key confidential.